mradassaad/Xylem_Network_Matlab/README.md

 * XylemNet: The xylem network object containing all conduits, conduit elements, ICCs, and clusters.

 * Conduits: each conduit is made up of multiple consecutive conduit elements.
-Conduits are constrained to one direction, considered verticle along the orientation of water flow.
+Conduits are constrained to one direction, considered vertical along the orientation of water flow.
 One can think of conduits in this context as vessels.

-* Conduit elements: condui elements form part of every conduit.
+* Conduit elements: conduit elements form part of every conduit.
 All conduit elements are of the same length in the model.
-Therefore, the verticle distance between two consecutive nodes is the conduit element length which is set by the user.
+Therefore, the vertical distance between two consecutive nodes is the conduit element length which is set by the user.

 * InterConduit Connections (ICCs): each ICC connects two conduits with each other.
 This is necessary because conduits do not usually span the whole length of the conductive tissue.